 Income isn't everything - how to find a job you'll love

 Although income is important, so is finding a job you will be good at and enjoy.
-Use our tools to help you find a job you'll love, based on subjects, skills or interest areas.

 Find out more

 - Employment New Zealand website - information about minimum wage rates

 - The Conversation website - How parenthood continues to cost women more than men

 - Scott, D, 'Education and Earnings, a New Zealand Update', June 2020, (www.educationcounts.govt.nz).